MarcMcClure/CS-340-Client-Server-Development/README.md

     *	Selecting columns to show on the pie chart including multi column selection.
 A pie Chart was used here to give a general sense of the demographic information of animals across categories.
 This works best for categories where there is often repeated information like Animal Type, Outcome Type, Breed, Color, Age Upon Outcome, etc. This chart works less well for categories where there is seldom repeated information like Date of Birth.

 ### Code Example ###
-This section discuses the usage of the AAC CRUD module This library runs the animal shelter database.
-First the database must be initialized like this.
+This section discusses the usage of the AAC CRUD module This library runs the animal shelter database.
+First, initialize the database as follows:

     animalShelter = AnimalShelter(username, password)

-Entries can be created by using a list of dictionaries or a dictionary like this.
+Entries can be created by using a list of dictionaries or a dictionary with:

     animalShelter.create({"name": "Moe", "age": 8})